GirinChutia/Misahub-Capsule-Vision-2024-Solution-eAI/README.md

 ```

-This will start training using the default configuration file. `train_config.yaml` can be modified for custom settings like learning rate, epochs, batch size, and more.
+This will start training using the default configuration file. `config.yaml` can be modified for custom settings like learning rate, epochs, batch size, and more.

+MLFlow is integrated for logging the metrics and can be used for monitoring the training process.

 ---